buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 - Archive this epoch's Staged Features PDA
 - Delete any spam feature accounts with no state

-The runtime "archives" an account by assigning it to the Feature Tombstone PDA.
+The runtime "archives" an account by assigning it to the Feature Tombstone.

 ### Conclusion